freeradical13/freeradical13.github.io/index.md

 An [Enzyme-Linked Immunosorbent Assay][] (ELISA) measures amounts of a ligand such as a protein (e.g. an antibody or antigen) in a liquid.
 First, an antibody is bound to the target ligand and also bound to the enzyme [Alkaline Phosphatase][].
 Next, the substrate [P-Nitrophenyl Phosphate][] (pNPP) is added which bind to Alkaline Phosphatase which removes a phosphate group from pNPP which causes it to turn yellow.

+A [Bunsen burner][] creates a flame of about 1,000 °C which is used for sterilization and heating.
+Expanding air around the bunsen burner also drives some microorganisms in the air away from the work area, which is about 1-2 feet in radius around the burner.
+An [inoculation loop][] may be used to transfer microorganisms in a liquid: first, sterilizing the loop in the bunsen burner, letting the loop cool near the burner, then using the loop for transfer, and then sterilizing the loop again.

 ### Microscopes

 [Magnification][] is the process of increasing the apparent size of something such as by focusing through the use of [optics][] by using a lens to bend light rays and focus them on a [focal point][] thus enlarging an image.